"

 Octave Signs

-When writing notes below C2 or above C6, it is much easier to use octave signs rather than adding multiple ledger lines.
-Octave signs tell you to perform pitches an octave (or two) higher or lower than written.
+When writing notes below C2 or above C6, it is much easier to use octave signs instead of adding multiple ledger lines.
+Octave signs indicate that the pitches sound an octave (or two) higher or lower than written (Example 1.7.5).

 Example 1.7.5.
 Octave signs above

-• Ottava : 8va (ottava alta, or “octave above”) is written above and is followed by a dotted line to indicate which notes are to be performed an octave higher than they appear.
+• Ottava : 8va (ottava alta, or “octave above”) is written above the notes and followed by a dotted line to show which notes sound an octave higher than written.

-• Quindicesima 15ma (“at the fifteenth”) is written above and is followed by a dotted line to indicate which notes are to be performed two octaves higher than they appear.
+• Quindicesima 15ma (“at the fifteenth”) is also written above the notes and is followed by a dotted line.
+However, the “15” indicates which notes sound two octaves higher than written.

 Without octave signs, you would need nine ledger lines to write C8!
-Octave signs below can be written the same way.
+Octave signs below can be written the same way (Example 1.7.6).

 Example 1.7.6.
 Octave signs below

-• Ottava8va is written below and is followed by a dotted line to indicate which notes are to be performed an octave lower than they appear.
+• Ottava8va is written below the notes and is followed by a dotted line to indicate which notes are to sound an octave lower than written.

-• Quindicesima: 15ma is written below and is followed by a dotted line to indicate which notes are to be performed two octaves lower than they appear.
+• Quindicesima: 15ma is also written below the notes and is followed by a dotted line to indicate which notes sound two octaves lower than written.

-• Other ways to indicate an octave below is to write 8vb (ottava bassa or “octave below”) or 8va bassa below the notes.
+• Other ways to indicate an octave below include writing 8vb (ottava bassa or “octave below”) or 8va bassa below the notes.

 Example 1.7.7 shows the opening of Grieg’s famous Piano Concerto.
-Although there are a few items that may be unfamiliar to you, there are some new concepts we just learned.
-In particular, notice how Grieg is able to cover seven octaves on the piano in only three measures!
+Although some items may be unfamiliar to you, there are new concepts we just learned.
+In particular, notice how Grieg can cover seven octaves on the piano in only three measures!

 Example 1.7.7.
 Grieg,[9] Piano Concerto No. 1 in A Minor, Op.
 16, i

-A concerto is a work for a soloist and orchestra.
-Example 1.7.7 begins with a measure of rest because the orchestra is performing (which is not shown), while the pianist waits.
-When the piano begins, the octave sign indicates that the highest note is an octave higher than A6.
-The example identifies the different As in different octaves.
+A concerto is a piece composed for a soloist and orchestra.
+Example 1.7.7 begins with a measure of rest because the orchestra is performing (though not shown), while the pianist waits.
+When the piano starts, the octave sign shows that the highest note is one octave higher than A6.
+The example identifies the different As with octave designations.

 Because the piano begins so high, the left hand’s part does not start with a bass clef, but rather, a treble clef.
 Although the grand staff typically begins with treble and bass clef, it is not uncommon to see two treble clefs (or two bass clefs).
 The bass clef makes its return halfway through the example, when the pianist’s left hand starts to move below the middle of the keyboard.

-Summary box of octave signs.
-Rather than writing numerous ledger lines that are difficult to read, it is easier to add an octave sign above notes as 8, v, a, or below notes as 8, v, b.
-Octave signs indicate that notes are an octave higher or lower than they appear.
+Rather than writing numerous ledger lines that are difficult to read, it is easier to add an octave sign above or below notes.
+Octave signs indicate that notes sound an octave higher or lower than they appear.

 Directions: